mimacom/spring-rest-docs/README.md

-# Spring REST Docs sample app
+> mvn clean package

-The goal of this project is to demonstrate how to document an API implemented with Spring Framework using [Spring REST Docs](https://projects.spring.io/spring-restdocs/).
+Then go to the `generated-docs` folder and open the file `index.html` in a browser.

-## How does it works?
+There are two test classes for `CustomersController`:

-The project is built with `gradle` so in order to generate the documentation, just run:
+## IMPORTANT: It does not work properly with gradle!!!

-> ./gradlew clean build
+- `CustomersControllerTest`: test to generate documentation using Spring REST Docs

-Then go to the `build/asciidoc/html5` folder and open the `index.html` file with a browser of your choice.
-Voilà!
+- `CustomerControllerAutoDocsTest`: test to generate documentation using Spring Auto REST Docs.